alexweiranli/pyAp/docs/source/run_all_in_one.rst

-4. pyAp - Excultion of all calculatons at once
+4. Excultion of all calculatons at once
 =============

 To install pyAp, one can first download pyAp or clone from the github.
 Then change the working directory to your download folder, assume to one downloaded from github as pyAp-main, for example: